pankona/strongest-mashimashi/README.md

     * If `num` is 1, then a noun will be returned.
     * If `num` is 3, then 2 adjective and 1 noun will be returned.
     * If `num` is 5, then 4 adjective and 1 noun will be returned.
-  * Neither `num` cannot be negative, more than equal 6, nor other than integer.
+  * Neither `num` cannot be negative, nor more than equal 6, nor other than integer.

 ## LICENSE